Baumgaer/Game/README.md

 ## Start and stop the application

-To start the app type: `npm start` and to stop the app type `npm stop`.
-For more commands type `npx pm2` which is our process manager.
-Or you have a look to the [package.json](./package.json) to see the start and stop scripts.
+To start the app type: `npm start` and to stop the app just interrupt it.
+Have a look to the [package.json](./package.json) to see the start and stop scripts.

+## Development CLI

+`npm run dev:cli` can be used to manage your dev deployment of `game`.

+-   `npm run dev:cli up` creates / updates it.
+-   `npm run dev:cli down` destroys it.
+-   `npm run dev:cli stop` stops it (not supported in Swarm mode).
+-   `npm run dev:cli ps` prints the currently running services.
+-   `npm run dev:cli logs` prints the logs.
+Use `-f` to follow.

+By default, `npm run dev:cli` uses `docker-compose`.
+Since it does not support clustering, you can add the `--swarm` flag, which will switch to Docker Swarm mode.
+This some downsides: Volumes are not supported and the Docker image needs to be rebuilt on each change.

 ## Toolchain